Pulsar Polarization Array Limits on Ultralight Axion-like Dark Matter: PPA analysis framework.

-These correlations origin from the spacetime dependence of the ALDM field phase factor (see Eq.~(\ref{eq:axionf})) or equivalently the ALDM wave nature.
+These correlations originate from the spacetime dependence of the ALDM field phase factor (see Eq.~(\ref{eq:axionf})) or equivalently the ALDM wave nature.
 All terms in $\hat{C}_{p,n;q,m}^a$ can contribute significantly to recognizing the ALDM signals~\cite{Liu:2021zlt}.
-Due to its nonrelativistic nature, the ALDM coherence length is approximately three orders of magnitude longer than $\sim 1/m_a$.
-The nanoHz ($\sim 10^{-23}\,$eV) ALDM thus has a coherence length of thousands of parsec, yielding $y_{ij} \lesssim 1$ for many PPPA pulsars.
-This outcome contrasts with the PTA response to the nanoHz SGWB, where the H-D curve arises from the interplay between the Earth terms, and the pulsar terms are less important since the coherence length of GWs, which is simply the inverse of their frequency, is much shorter than general pulsar distances for the current PTAs.
+Due to its nonrelativistic nature, the ALDM de Broglie wavelength is approximately three orders of magnitude longer than its Compton wavelength ($\sim 1/m_a$).
+The nanoHz ($\sim 10^{-23.4}\,$eV) ALDM thus has a de Broglie wavelength $\sim 1.5\,$kpc, yielding $y_{ij} \lesssim 1$ for many PPPA pulsars.
+This outcome contrasts with the PTA response to the nanoHz SGWB, where the H-D curve arises from the interplay between the Earth terms, and the pulsar terms are less important since the de Broglie wavelength of GWs is simply their Compton wavelength and hence much shorter than general pulsar distances for the current PTAs.

-For the PPA analysis, the matrix $\bC^a$ defines a signal model with full-correlation, with its diagonal ($p=q$) and off-diagonal blocks ($p\neq q$) manifesting the pulsar auto-correlation and cross-correlation, respectively.
-Below, we will focus on the full-correlation signal model, and as a reference, consider also the auto-correlation-only model where $\hat{C}^{a,{\rm auto}}_{p,n;q,m} = \hat{C}^{a}_{p,n;q,m}\delta_{pq}$.
+For the PPA analysis, the matrix $\bC^a$ defines a signal model with full correlation, with its diagonal ($p=q$) and off-diagonal blocks ($p\neq q$) manifesting the pulsar autocorrelation and cross-correlation, respectively.
+Below, we will focus on the full-correlation signal model, and as a reference, consider also the autocorrelation-only model where $\hat{C}^{a,{\rm auto}}_{p,n;q,m} = \hat{C}^{a}_{p,n;q,m}\delta_{pq}$.

 The sensitivity analysis is based on Bayesian statistics.
 It is performed using the likelihood function~\cite{Liu:2021zlt}